JavierMtzZz/OnTest-Calibration-EBT3-UI/README.md

 ----

-# PTR scans uploader and image editor
+# 1 and 2: PTR scans uploader and image editor

 In this section we're going to upload the scans of the PTR's that we threat with radiation, to do that we need to click in the green squares.
 Before we star explaining the process is important to know that the first square or 'PELÍCULA SIN IRRADIAR' is for the EBT3 film that wasn’t irradiated and that’s the reason because have a box of 0 cGy; taking this in account is crucial for the good functioning of the UI, or at least to get a good calibration curve.